IsaacShaha/walk-selector/README.md

 # Usage

-To use `walk selector`, first create a `walk.ini` file that contains the following configurations under the default configuration header:
+To use `walk selector`, first create a `config.ini` file that contains the following configurations under the default configuration header:

 - **HomeNode:** The node from which you will depart/return.
 You can find your node on [OpenStreetMap](https://www.openstreetmap.org/).
 - **MaxDistance:** The maximum distance you are willing to walk in meters.
 Significantly affects performance.
 - **NumWalks:** The number of walks you would like to generate.
 Has no effect on performance.

-Here's an example `walk.ini`:
+Here's an example `config.ini`:

 ```
 [DEFAULT]